BQSKit/qsearch/native/README.md

 On Linux or MacOS, you can build and install scrs using a system installation of `openblas`.

 1. Install openblas and gfortran.
 On Debian based Linux distros this is `libopenblas-dev`.
-You will also need the `gfortran` package.
+You will also need the `libgfortran-<version>-dev`  package (for whatever version your distro supplies).
 On macOS, you can install these via Homebrew as `brew install openblas gcc`.
 2. Install rustup via https://rustup.rs.
 The defaults for platform should be fine.
 3. Switch to the nightly toolchain using `rustup default nightly`.
 You may need to do `source ~/.cargo/env` first.
 4. In the `native/` directory run `pip install .` Make sure the version of pip you have is at least 20.0.2.
 You can check via `pip -V`.